-Staff recommends that Ni Florida's tariff for an NSF fee be revised to reflect the charges set by Sections 68.065 and 832.08(5) F.S.
+Staff recommends that Ni Florida's tariff for an NSF fee be revised to reflect the charges set by Sections 68.065 and 832.08(5), F.S.
 Approval of an NSF fee is consistent with the Commission's prior decisions.
-19 Furthermore, as discussed in prior Commission orders, an NSF fee places the cost on the cost-causer, rather than requiring that the costs associated with the return of the NSF checks be spread across the general body of ratepayers.
+Furthermore, as discussed in prior Commission orders, an NSF fee places the cost on the cost-causer, rather than requiring that the costs associated with the return of the NSF checks be spread across the general body of ratepayers.

-As such, staff recommends that Ni's proposed NSF fee be approved.
+As such, staff recommends that Ni Florida's proposed NSF fee be approved.
 The fee should be effective on or after the stamped approval date on the tariff sheets pursuant to Rule 25-30.475(1), F.A.C.
 In addition, the fees should not be implemented until staff has approved the proposed customer notice.
 The Utility should provide proof of the date the notice was given no less than ten days after the date of the notice.
+This notice may be combined with the notice required in other issues.